Non-Government Members

 Houston, TX

 Andy is a practicing lawyer and municipal judge with Lewis & Lewis in the Clear Lake area.
-He is also a scuba instructor for a major dive shop in Houston and volunteers most of his weekends overseeing dive operations as a divemaster on the M/V Fling.
-Most recently, he helped to install and maintain sanctuary mooring lines and mooring buoys during pandemic restrictions.
+He is also a scuba instructor for a major dive shop in Houston and owner of Texas Caribbean Charters, which offers dive trips to the sanctuary aboard the dive boat M/V Fling.
+He also helped to install and maintain sanctuary mooring lines and mooring buoys during pandemic restrictions.

 Kristen Maples